 There’s nothing worse than performing the sometimes-awkward art of sliding into a bathtub (it’s never as elegant and seamless as they make it look in the movies, is it?!), then realising you have to slide yourself out again to get something.
 Make sure you have everything you need by the tub before you get in.
 So – what do you need for a blissful bath?

 2. Get the lighting right

 Trying to relax and close your eyes with a bright bathroom light right above you is near-impossible – but you need some light so you can see what you’re doing.
 When I take a bath, I love to use candles.
-I usually light one or two large, scented candles (I love Harlow’s Fire Candles), and put them on a shelf near the tub.
+I usually light one or two large scented candles and put them on a shelf near the tub.
 This way, I can relax and close my eyes if I want to without having to worry about any bright light; and I’m also getting some aromatherapeutic benefit from the burning essential oils.